Jennifer Fowler : Represented Artist

 Fowler's output includes orchestral works, chamber pieces, works for voice and instrumental ensemble, solo music and vocal ensembles.
 She has written for top professional players and also for amateurs and children.
 She is particularly interested in writing for particular performers or in using old or unusual instruments in a new way.

-Fowler's music has been performed at international festivals such as the ISCM World Music Days, the Gaudeamus Music Week (Holland), the Huddersfield Festival of Contemporary Music (UK), the International Sydney Spring Festival, the Festival of Perth, City of London Festival (UK), and Women in Music festivals in London, Atlanta, Alaska, Melbourne, Sydney, Canberra, Rome and Beijing.
+Fowler's music has been performed at international festivals such as the ISCM World Music Days, the Gaudeamus Music Week (Holland), the Huddersfield Festival of Contemporary Music (UK), the International Sydney Spring Festival, the Festival of Perth, City of London Festival (UK), and Women in Music festivals in London, Atlanta, Alaska, Melbourne, Sydney, Canberra, Rome and Beijing, and the Australian Festival of Cnamber Music.

-She has received commissions from organisations such as the BBC, the ABC, the Festival of Perth, the Music Board of the Australia Council, the Radcliffe Award of Great Britain, The Song Company (Sydney), Donne in Musica (Italy), Women in Music (UK) and the University of Western Australia.
+She has received commissions from organisations such as the BBC, the ABC, the Festival of Perth, the Music Board of the Australia Council, the Radcliffe Award of Great Britain, The Song Company (Sydney), Donne in Musica (Italy), Women in Music (UK) and the University of Western Australia, as well as ensembles and individuals.

 Articles about Fowler can be found in the New Grove Dictionary of Music and Musicians (Macmillan, 1980), and also in the latest edition of 2001; in the Pandora Guide to Women Composers (Pandora, 1994, 2001) and in The New Grove Dictionary of Women Composers (Macmillan, 1994).